wellyssongodinho/wellyssongodinho/README.md

 - 👋 Hi, I’m @wellyssongodinho
 - 👀 I’m interested in deep knowledge about Javascript and Web Applications
 - 🌱 I’m currently learning a litle about docker, kubernetes, kibana, elastic and others ...
-In my company a litle about wordpress, api's, microservices, devops and clean arch
+In my company a litle about wordpress, api's, microservices, google cloud functions, api gateway, azure devops and clean arch
 - 💞️ I’m looking to collaborate on everything that I can
 - 📫 How to reach me:
   - [![Linkedin][Linkedin]][Linkedin-url]